-UKPHR's remit is to protect the UK public and that some SRbPA competencies required UK knowledge.
+UKPHR's remit is to protect the UK public.
 This includes other crown dependencies/territories, including Jersey, Isle of Man and Gibraltar within UK remit, in line with other regulators.
 This applies to all registrants, including practitioners.
 Applicants from other crown dependencies/territories will need support from a local assessment scheme.
-Acceptance onto a local assessment scheme is made locally in line with local priorities.
+Acceptance onto a local assessment scheme is made locally in line with local priorities